Susiekk29/susiek/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu (吳恩達)
+title: Susie Kang

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''
+role: BME Master Student @ Duke

 # Status emoji
 status:
   icon: ☕️

 # Organizations/Affiliations
-#organizations:
+#organizations: Duke University
-#- name: 腾讯
+#- name: ''
 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I’m originally from China and pursued a Bachelor's degree in Biomedical Engineering at the University of Hong Kong.
+Keen to explore more, I continued with the BME Master’s program at Duke University, where I'm now a graduate student.
+My current research in Truskey's lab focuses on developing models representing myobundles’ physiology.
+This work is part of a broader effort to advance our understanding of muscle tissue engineering and its applications.

 #interests:
-#- Artificial Intelligence
+#- Tissue Engineering
-#- Computational Linguistics
+#- Biomaterials
-#- Information Retrieval
+#- Regenrative Medicine

 #education:
-#  courses:
-#  - course: PhD in Artificial Intelligence
+#  - course: MS in Biomedical Engineering
-#    institution: Stanford University
+#    institution: Duke University
-#    year: 2012
-#  - course: MEng in Artificial Intelligence
-#    institution: Massachusetts Institute of Technology
-#    year: 2009
+#    year: 2025
-#  - course: BSc in Artificial Intelligence
+#  - course: BEng in Biomedical Engineering
-#    institution: Massachusetts Institute of Technology
+#    institution: The University of Hong Kong
-#    year: 2008
+#    year: 2023

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons